justinthelaw/opera/README.md

 For bugs, follow the [bug report template](./.github/ISSUE_TEMPLATE/bug_report.md) as closely as possible so that developers can reproduce and debug the issue.

 For feature requests, follow the [feature request template](./.github/ISSUE_TEMPLATE/feature_request.md) as closely as possible, providing detail (imagery, notes, etc.) as necessary to describe the desired end-state.

+For everything else in-between, just go with the "no template" option.

 ## Branching